FayaTafeni/Coffee-Shop-Analysis/README.md

 # Bright Coffee Shop
-Business Insights For new CEO_Brightside Coffee Shop
+Business Insights for a New CEO using Historical Transactional Data from Bright Coffee Shop